apecloud/kubeblocks/docs/user_docs/kubeblocks-for-weaviate/manage-weaviate.md

    kbcli cluster create weaviate --cluster-definition=weaviate
    ```

-   If you want to create a Qdrant cluster with multiple replicas.
+   If you want to create a Weaviate cluster with multiple replicas.
 Use the following command and set the replica numbers.

    ```bash
    kbcli cluster create weaviate --cluster-definition=weaviate --set replicas=3